 About SPCA Certified

-Our certification holds farming and pet care businesses to high standards of care using the Five Domains of Animal Welfare model.
+Our certification holds farming and pet care businesses to high standards of care.
+Our standards are derived from the Five Domains Model of Animal Welfare.

 We’ve been working to raise the bar of animal welfare in New Zealand since 2000.